Oksana Mysina: Television

-For her performance in Yelena Tsyplakova's 23-part miniseriesFamily Secrets (2001), Mysina received a Spolokhi award for best actress.
+For her performance in Yelena Tsyplakova's 23-part miniseries Family Secrets (2001), Mysina received a Spolokhi award for best actress.
 Her performance in "The Other Mask" episode of the original Kamenskaya TV mini-series is recognized as a small masterpiece.
 In Oleg Babitsky and Yury Goldin's television movie of Mikhail Bulgakov's Theatrical Novel (2003), she offered an eccentric interpretation of Polixena.
-Her performance as Elzbieta in Alexei Zernov's ironic TV mini-series All or Nothing was first aired in 2004.
+Her performance as Elzbieta in Alexei Zernov's ironic TV mini-series All or Nothing, based on Joanna Chmielewska's Wszystko czerwona (All Red), was first aired in 2004.
 Mysina performed the lead in Arkady Sirenko's made-for TV movie Wilting-Failing, based on stories by Vasily Shukshin (2004).
 She performed in Andrei Eshpai, Jr.'s TV mini-series of Anatoly Rybakov's novel The Children of the Arbat (2004) and in Yury Kara's Star of the Age (2005) in which she played the legendary Russian actress Serafima Birman.

 Film

 For her performance in Vadim Abdrashitov's A Play for a Passenger (1995) Mysina received a Golden Ram award for best debut.
 Her performance as the Empress Marya Fyodorovna in Vitaly Melnikov's Poor Poor Paul (2003), a cinematic biography about Russian Tsar Pavel I, has been recognized for excellence on several fronts.
 It brought her awards at the 14th annual Vera Kholodnaya Women of Film festival, the Vivat, Russian Cinema festival, and the Artek International Children's Film Festival, all in 2004.
 For this role, she was nominated for a Nika Award (considered the Russian Oscar) as the Best Supporting Actress.
 She played the tragicomic role Hans Christian Andersen's mother Anna-Maria in Eldar Ryazanov's Andersen (2007).
 In 2012, she won the Special President's Prize at the 10th annual Amur Autumn Russian Film and Theater Festival in Blagoveshchensk, Russia, for her performance of the Poetess in Vitaly Melnikov's film The Admirer.

 After relocating to Greece, Mysina actively began directing experimental short and feature films for her own Free Flight Films production company.
-Her six releases as of January 2023 have enjoyed success at international film festivals (see Film Awards and Nominations below).
+Her ten releases as of February 2025 have enjoyed success at international film festivals (see Film Awards and Nominations below).